Web design: Motion graphics

 The page layout and user interface may also be affected by the use of motion graphics.
 The choice of whether or not to use motion graphics may depend on the target market for the website.
 Motion graphics may be expected or at least better received with an entertainment-oriented website.
 However, a website target audience with a more serious or formal interest (such as business, community, or government) might find animations unnecessary and distracting if only for entertainment or decoration purposes.
 This doesn't mean that more serious content couldn't be enhanced with animated or video presentations that is relevant to the content.
 In either case, motion graphic design may make the difference between more effective visuals or distracting visuals.

 Motion graphics that are not initiated by the site visitor can produce accessibility issues.
 The World Wide Web consortium accessibility standards require that site visitors be able to disable the animations.

 Quality of code

 Website designers may consider it to be good practice to conform to standards.
 This is usually done via a description specifying what the element is doing.
-Failure to conform to standards may not make a website unusable or error-prone, but standards can relate to the correct layout of pages for readability as well as making sure coded elements are closed appropriately.
+Failure to conform to standards may not make a website unusable or error-prone, but standards can relate to the correct layout of pages for readability as well as making sure tags are closed appropriately.
 This includes errors in code, a more organized layout for code, and making sure IDs and classes are identified properly.
 Poorly coded pages are sometimes colloquially called tag soup.
-Validating via W3C can only be done when a correct DOCTYPE declaration is made, which is used to highlight errors in code.
+Validating via W3C can only be done when a correct doctype declaration is made, which is used to highlight errors in code.
 The system identifies the errors and areas that do not conform to web design standards.
 This information can then be corrected by the user.